 Be A Bridge Leader

 The list below includes some of the things we're looking for in potential leaders.
-Don't panic if you're not an expert in something (or in everything)—that's what the training is for—and returning Bridge leaders serve as great teachers and role models!

 - Demonstrated leadership skills, initiative, accountability, motivation, and professionalism